Cherelle Parker: Public safety

 Parker's platform was described as "tough on crime".
 Parker opposes supervised injection sites.
 She supported Terry stops, also known as "constitutional stop-and-frisk", in her mayoral campaign after having previously fought to end them on the Philadelphia City Council, labeling them unconstitutional and discriminatory.
 In a 2022 op-ed for The Philadelphia Inquirer, Parker pledged to hire 300 additional police officers.

 Personal life

 In 2010, Parker married Ben Mullins, a leader in the International Brotherhood of Electrical Workers.
 They live in the Mount Airy section of Philadelphia, and have a son, Langston, who was named after Langston Hughes.

 In 2011, Parker was arrested for driving under the influence of alcohol after she was stopped for driving the wrong way on a one-way street.
 She was convicted, and after losing an appeal in 2015, was sentenced to three days in jail, a $1,000 fine, and a one-year driver's license suspension.

+In 2025, Parker received an honorary degree from Rosemont College after delivering the commencement address.